James 4:5 "The spirit that dwelleth in us lusteth to envy"

 Green's Modern KJV - The spirit that dwells in us yearns to envy (Basically is like the KJB)

-RSV, ESV - He yearns jealously over the spirit that he has made to dwell in us (These are like the older NASB versions, but not like the newer NASBs)
+RSV, ESV - He yearns jealously over the spirit that he has made to dwell in us (Notice the small "s".
+These are like the older NASB versions, but not like the newer NASBs)

 Catholic Douay-Rheims - To envy doth the spirit covet which dwelleth in you (Awkward, but basically like the KJB)